aksio-insurtech/.github/characteristics.md

 Dependencies can represent a coupling which then adds friction to the system.
 Friction presents itself in the form of being able to release.
 If you end up in a situation where you need to coordinate releases there is a chance you have an unhealthy dependency.

+## 12Factor

+As a methodology for how we develop, deploy and run our systems we work with the [12factor](https://12factor.net) methodology.
+This is a formalization of the work and experience done at Heroku.
+It contains characteristics one wants in a system for it to be able to scale, grow and be maintainable for years.